jwhumphries/shiloh/exampleSite/content/docs/search.md

 - Real-time results as you type
 - Minimum 3 characters required to search
 - Result cards showing title, preview, and tags
-- Click or keyboard navigation to results
+- Click navigation to results

 ### Keyboard Shortcuts